TommyCheng023/Gemini_Explorer/README.md

 # Gemini_Explorer
 ## Description
-A Streamlit APP of an AI chat interface taking `Gemini` as an API accessed by a personal Google Cloud account.
+* A chat interface using `Streamlit` to integrate with Google's cutting-edge large language model, `Gemini`, providing an accessible platform to explore and demonstrate the capabilities of advanced language model applications.
+* This project aims to serve as <ins>an educational and practical introduction</ins> to the fusion of large language models and user-friendly interfaces.
-## Demo Video
+## Demo
 <ins>coming soon</ins>

 ## Tutorial - Content